qLuxor/Lab-temperature-monitor/README.md

 Test
 ----

-You can test if the sensor is correctly working by running "Test_simpleDHT.ino".
+You can test if the sensor is correctly working by running "test_simpleDHT.ino".

 If you need the MAC address of the ESP32 for Wi-Fi connection run "get_ESP32_MAC_address.ino".